 In May 2014, the FASB issued Accounting Standards Codification ("ASC") 606, Revenue from Contracts with Customers.
 This topic converges the guidance within U.S. GAAP and International Financial Reporting Standards ("IFRS") and supersedes ASC 605, Revenue Recognition.
 The new standard requires companies to recognize revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
 The new standard will also result in enhanced disclosures about revenue, provide guidance for transactions that were not previously addressed comprehensively, and improve guidance for multiple-element arrangements.
 The new guidance is effective for annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period and early application is not permitted.
 On July 9, 2015, the FASB decided to defer the effective date of ASC 606 for one year.
 The deferral results in the new revenue standard being effective for fiscal years and interim periods within those fiscal years beginning after December 15, 2017.
-The Company currently plans to adopt the provisions of this new accounting standard at the beginning of fiscal year 2018, and is currently assessing the impact on its consolidated financial statements.
+The Company currently plans to adopt the provisions of this new accounting standard at the beginning of fiscal year 2018, using the cumulative effect method, and continues to evaluate the impact of the adoption of ASC 606 on its consolidated financial statements.
+The Company expects to complete its assessment of the impact of adoption of ASC 606 during the first half of 2017.

 In April 2015, the FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs.
 This topic converges the guidance within U.S. GAAP and IFRS.
 The new standard intends to simplify the presentation of debt issuance costs to be presented in the balance sheet as a direct deduction from the carrying value of the associated debt liability, versus recording the costs as a prepaid expense in other assets that is amortized.
 The new standard will more closely align the presentation of debt issuance costs under U.S. GAAP with the presentation under comparable IFRS.
 In August 2015, the FASB issued ASU 2015-15, Interest-Imputation of Interest (Subtopic 835-30) to address the measurement of debt issuance costs associated with line-of-credit arrangements.
 ASU 2015-15 states that an entity can defer and present debt issuance costs as an asset and subsequently amortize the deferred debt issuance costs ratably over the term of the line-of-credit arrangement, regardless if there are outstanding borrowings on the line-of-credit arrangement.
-The new guidance is effective for annual reporting periods beginning after December 15, 2015, including interim reporting periods within that reporting period and early application is permitted.
-Accordingly, the Company plans to adopt the provisions of this new accounting standard at the beginning of fiscal year 2016.
-As this standard impacts only the classification of certain amounts within the consolidated balance sheets, the Company does not expect this ASU to have a material impact on its consolidated financial statements.
+The Company adopted the provisions of this new accounting standard effective January 1, 2016 retrospectively.
+Accordingly, unamortized debt issuance costs of \$7,964 were reclassified from other non-current assets to long-term debt in the December 31, 2015 consolidated balance sheet.

 In July 2015, the FASB issued ASU 2015-11, Simplifying the Measurement of Inventory.
 This update changes the measurement principle for inventory for entities using FIFO or average cost from the lower of cost or market to lower of cost and net realizable value.
 Entities that measure inventory using LIFO or the retail inventory method are not affected.
 This update will more closely align the accounting for inventory under U.S. GAAP with IFRS.
 The new guidance is effective for annual reporting periods beginning after December 15, 2016 including interim periods within that reporting period and early adoption is permitted.
 The Company currently accounts for inventory using the FIFO method.
-Accordingly, the Company plans to adopt the provisions of this update at the beginning of fiscal year 2017, and is currently assessing the impact on its consolidated financial statements.
+Accordingly, the Company plans to adopt the provisions of this update at the beginning of fiscal year 2017.
+This update is not expected to have a material impact on the Company's consolidated financial statements.